 - Natural cosmetics with organic portions, where 70% of natural and naturally-derived substances come from controlled organic processes.

 - Organic cosmetics, where this percentage goes up to 95%.

 This standard provides worldwide unified criteria to define what an organic and natural ingredient is.
-ISO is an independent, non-governmental organization derived from the World Trade Organization that generates quality standards for many industries, including the cosmetic industry.
+ISO is an independent, non-governmental organization.
+Its derived from the World Trade Organization that generates quality standards for many industries, including the cosmetic industry.

 Nowadays, the ISO 16128 standard is used simultaneously with the rest of the certifications.
 Thus, it provides brands with a measuring tool, but it doesn’t work as a marketing claim for cosmetics.
 It defines criteria for ingredients to be considered:

 - Water, which is only always considered as a natural ingredient but it is only considered organic if it’s constitutive water or reconstituted water.